Who are we?

 A radical is someone who works for “thorough or complete political or social change.”
 At Radical Motherhood, we have a point of view that challenges conventional wisdom about what it means to be a good mom – and what it takes to be a happy mom.
 If moms everywhere were to embrace our vision of motherhood, the social and political change would indeed be radical.

-- It is through education, work, and career that women find their true identities
+Our culture says that it is through education, work, and career that women find their true identities.

-- Motherhood is drudgery; a thankless and unfulfilling “second shift”
+Our culture says that motherhood is drudgery; a thankless and unfulfilling “second shift.”

-- Being a stay-at-home mom is a luxury that few families can afford
+Our culture says that being a stay-at-home mom is a luxury that few families can afford.

-- Kids need to be in daycare, early preschool, and after-school programs to be properly socialized
+Our culture says that kids need to be in daycare, early preschool, and after-school programs to be properly socialized.

-- Feminism is all about sex, abortion, and a power struggle between men and women
+Our culture says that feminism is all about sex, abortion, and a power struggle between men and women.

-- Our value is measured in terms of accomplishments – how much we can get done in a day, a year, a lifetime
+Our culture says that our value is measured in terms of accomplishments – how much we can get done in a day, a year, a lifetime.

 On a personal note…